Bear Creek Kayaking is perfect for you if you are planning a trip while also escaping clichés like hiking, camping, viewing tourist spots, and more.

-A small creek of water replenished by reservoirs, Bear Creek, is well-known for such activities.
+Alabama is an abode to several water bodies, which makes it popular among those who love water and water sports.
+Bear Creek, a small creek of water replenished by reservoirs, is well-known for such activities.
 Bear Creek Kayaking, canoeing, and other water sports are ventures attracting most of the tourists here.

 Bear Creek is a class II, low gradient drop which gets water mostly in summer.
 Upper Bear Creek Dam is responsible for satiating Bear Creek with whitewater.

 The trails start for Bear Creek Kayaking at the Upper Bear Creek Dam and end at the Upper Bear Creek Reservoir.

 Except for this, fishing, sightseeing, and birdwatching can be done at Upper Bear Creek Dam.
 The water is clean and slow-flowing; isn’t it a perfect combination?
 This makes Bear Creek Kayaking suitable for beginners.